UbuntuKylin/kylin-user-guide/data/guide/claws-mail/en_US/index.md

 * Search folder

-Click Edit > Search folder, and the popup provides various of search options, such as From, To, Subject, Body.
+Click "Edit" > "Search folder", and the popup provides various of search options, such as From, To, Subject, Body.

 ![Fig 7 Search folder](image/7.png)